Travel, Travel Hacks

 1. Bring warm clothes

-I got into Heathrow terminal 5 from central London, after going to see a West End show, so I was wearing evening clothes (read: jeans & a jumper).
+I got into London Heathrow terminal 5 from central London, after going to see a West End show, so I was wearing evening clothes (read: jeans & a jumper).
 Temperature wise I was fine in this but not for comfort so I changed into leggings and a hoodie the minute I could.
 This was all I needed for the first half of the evening but when I woke up at around 2am, the temperature had dropped and it was freezing.
-It was like someone had switched the aircon on.
+It was like someone had switched the air conditioning on.
 Big winter coat to the rescue – I used that thing as a blanket!

 2. Choose a good bed